 If your company is active in the field of dual-use products and technology, it is necessary to consult the current rules and legislation in detail.

-The legal basis for export controls consists of a number of EU regulations.
-In addition, there is the control list, which is the list of products subject to export controls.
+The legal basis for export controls consists of an EU Regulations.
+In addition, there is the control list, which is the list of all products subject to export controls.
+The control list is updated one year.

 The control list (Annex I)